Support the Lionesses with this official England kit

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Where to buy the Women’s World Cup kit: Support the lionesses with an England 2023 shirt
+Where to buy the Women’s World Cup England 2023 kit as the lionesses roar into the final

-For 2023, Lucy Bronze, Ellie Roebuck, Alex Greenwood, Laura Coombs and Rachel Daly are among the team members making up the senior squad representing England in the month-long competition with matches taking place at 10 stadiums found in nine host cities spread across Australia and New Zealand.

-The England team made it to the semi-finals in 2015 and 2019, so hopes are high that they may go even further this year.
-Although, it may be a more difficult tournament as this is the first time 32 teams will compete, compared with 2019’s total number of 24.
+The England team have roared into the final of the Women’s World Cup for the first time ever as the Lionesses beat host nation and old enemy Australia 3-1 in the semi-finals.

+Goals from Ella Toone, Lauren Hemp and Alessia Russo saw the European champions brush off the Matildas in Sydney, securing their place against Spain in the final on Sunday.

-If you’re keen to show your support and cheer on the team, whether that be from your local pub or the comfort of your own sofa, it’s only right you do so while wearing a football shirt – and this year’s designs are truly special.
+If you’re keen to show your support and roar on the Lionesses in the Women’s World Cup final, whether that be from your local pub or the comfort of your own sofa, it’s only right you do so while wearing a history-making England football shirt.

+The England team made it to the semi-finals in 2015 and 2019, but this is the first time the Lionesses have made it to the World Cup final, despite eight more nations competing compared to the 2019 World Cup.

 Nike official England 2023 home shirt, women’s: £80, Jdsports.co.uk